For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 In the more than two decades of my professional career I’ve never taken the traditional path, played by the rules, or let the short-sightedness of others stand in the way of my dreams.
-Sure, at times it has cost me, but looking back – at every turn no matter where I landed – I had incredible experiences and opportunities that never would’ve shown up any other way.
 Here are my seven rules for standout success:

 #1 Do your Homework

 The key to achieving anything you desire is to investigate, study, and immerse yourself in the world of whatever it is.
 When I wanted to transition from politics to journalism I didn’t blindly apply to news stations.
 I asked people I worked with, who were at the top of their game, to introduce me to folks they knew in news.
-Sometimes it was a direct connection, sometimes it was a friend of a friend of a friend.
 I didn’t walk into those meetings asking for a job.
 I walked in asking for information, expressing my desire to learn and gain their perspective on the industry and how and where they thought I would fit based on my skill set.
 What I gained from those “informational interviews” was a crash course in New York television news — the lexicon, the lay of the land, and most importantly I saw with my own eyes the real-time, fast-paced day-to-day landscape.
 When I finally landed an interview after eight months of preparation, I was confident and could hold my own with the news director, despite having no prior experience in television news.

 #2 Develop a Written Plan